Yelp/paasta/docs/source/isolation.rst

 However, one caveat with only setting *this* value is that swap is not accounted for.
-As a result, once a container reaches it's memory limit, it may instead start swapping.
+As a result, once a container reaches it's memory limit, it may start swapping, rather than being killed.
 Without particular kernel cmdline options, swapping is *not* accounted for the cgroup.

-Once we instruct the kernel to start accounting for swap, then there is also a value called ``memsw.limit_in_bytes`` made available.
-This defines a maximum value for the sum of memory and swap usage by a cgroup.
+Once we instruct the kernel to start accounting for swap, then there is also a configuration value ``memsw.limit_in_bytes`` associated with the cgroup.
+This defines a maximum value for the sum of memory and swap usage processes in the cgroup can use.

-At Yelp, we used the '--memory-swap' parameter to tell Docker to set this value to the *same as memory*.
+At Yelp, we used the '--memory-swap' parameter to tell Docker to set this value to the *same value as the memory parameter*.
 This prevents a container from swapping at all.

+You can see these values by looking at:

+* `cat /sys/fs/cgroup/docker/<container-id>/memory.limit_in_bytes`
+* `cat /sys/fs/cgroup/docker/<container-id>/memory.memsw.limit_in_bytes`

+In Yelp's setup, these values should be the same.

-If a container reaches this limit, then the kernel will kill the task.
-When this happens, the framework running the task may or may not decide to try and start the task elsewhere.
+If the processes in the cgroup reaches the ``memsw.limit_in_bytes`` value , then the kernel will invoke the OOM killer, which in turn will kill off one of the processes in the cgroup (often, but not always, this is the biggest contributor to the memory usage).
+If this is the only process running in the Docker container, then the container will die.
+The mesos framework which launched the task may or may not decide to try and start the same task elsewhere.

 CPUs
 """"